rachelbouhier/rachelbouhier/README.md

 - 👩‍💻 I’m a junior developer who loves everything that sparkles and delicious cakes ! (and promise I always share what I bake).
-- 💃 I love dancing on disco music, I sew in my spare time and I love trying out new restaurants and bars in Paris !
+- 💃 I love dancing to disco music, I sew in my spare time and I love trying out new restaurants and bars in Paris !
 - 💪 I'm a feminist who deeply believes that we need more diversity in the tech industry.
 If you think so too then we'll get along nicely.
 - 🌱 I’m currently learning to code (so far in HTML, CSS, Javascript, PHP) at <a href="https://adatechschool.fr/"> Ada Tech School</a>.
 - 💞️ I’m looking for an apprenticeship in Paris starting September 2021 (1 year contract, 4 days at the company, 1 day in school).